This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #BigelowTea #TeaProudly #CollectiveBias

 - Charm pack size square scraps

-- 7″ square of wool blend felt
+- 7″ square of wool blend felt – find my favorite places to buy wool felt online in this post!

 Step 1- Cut out 7 paper hexies.
 Use a light dab of glue and put your paper hexie on your fabric, if you aren’t working with precut squares you can glue it and then cut with approximately 1/4″ around each edge.
 Use your finger or a bone folder/presser to tightly crease each edge along the paper.